Refraction in a raindrop

 Diffuse light

-• Diffuse light is produced when it bounces off rough or uneven surfaces, scattering light in every direction.
+• Diffuse light is a specific type of random scattering that occurs when light bounces off rough or uneven surfaces.

-• Translucent materials containing dissolved substances such as dyes don’t cause random scattering.
+• Translucent materials containing dissolved substances, however, typically don’t cause random scattering because the particles are too small.

 • On a microscopic scale, all objects adhere to the law of reflection; however, when surface irregularities are larger than the wavelength of light, the light undergoes scattering leading to diffusion.